-Beyond the currently anticipated addition of new faculty, the new program will require minimal financial commitment and no new funding allocations for administration or infrastructure (see Section L for further details).
-There are currently over 40 faculty from across FCSM who will contribute to this program as part of their existing instructional load (see Section I1 and Appendix C a detailed listing).
+The new Computational Physics concentration in the proposed IP major will require minimal financial commitment and no new funding allocations for administration or infrastructure (see Section L for further details).
+There are currently over 40 faculty from across FCSM who will contribute to this program as part of their existing instructional load (see Section I.1 and Appendix C for a detailed listing).
 See Section K for more details about physical facilities and infrastructure available to support the program.

 TU's Office of Technology Services will provide support for general computing needs.
 More specialized technical support will come directly from the relevant colleges involved in the program, which have dedicated staff for computer technology needs, classroom support, and website development.
-This program will benefit from the laboratory and analytical facilities of TU's Science Complex and access to several software packages and utilities available to students through university, FCSM, or PAGS licenses: Capstone, DataStudio, Tracker, LabVIEW, MultiSim, Mathematica, Origin, SigmaPlot, MatLab, OSLO EDU, and Acrobat Creative Cloud.
+This concentration will benefit from the laboratory and analytical facilities of TU's Science Complex and access to several software packages and utilities available to students through university, FCSM, or PAGS licenses: Capstone, DataStudio, Tracker, LabVIEW, MultiSim, Mathematica, Origin, SigmaPlot, MatLab, OSLO EDU, and Acrobat Creative Cloud.

 TU is committed to student success.
-Students in the Biophysics program will receive academic advising from PAGS faculty who will assist them in designing degree completion plans, completing the degree requirements, choosing elective courses, and finding and applying for internship opportunities.
-The Biophysics major requirements are designed to be completed in the four-year duration of an undergraduate degree.
-Required courses and a typical four-year plan of study are outlined in Appendix A and Appendix B.
+All students in the IP program will receive academic advising from PAGS faculty who will assist them in designing degree completion plans, completing the degree requirements, choosing elective courses, and finding and applying for internship opportunities.
+The IP major requirements are designed to be completed in the four-year duration of an undergraduate degree.
+Required courses and a typical four-year plan of study for the Computational Physics concentration are outlined in Appendix A and Appendix B.

-B. Critical and Compelling Regional or Statewide Need as Identified in the State Plan
+B. Critical and Compelling Regional or Statewide Need as Identified in the State Plan B1.

-B1.
 Program Demand and Need

 Physics is a foundational science.
 Increasingly, the most interesting problems and exciting opportunities are at the intersections of physics and other fields.
-Many of these interdisciplinary fields are at the forefront of scientific advancement, e.g., neuroscience, medical physics, and biomedical engineering, including tissue engineering, wearable devices, and nanotechnology.
+Many of these interdisciplinary fields are at the forefront of scientific advancement.
+Computational Physics provides an entry into quantum computing and modeling of complex systems and novel materials.